Quenching

 The author's answer:

 No, that's not correct.
 Quenching does neither affect the saturation fluence nor the emission cross-section; it just provides an additional mechanism for excited ions to get to a lower state.
-Therefore, you have to pump harder in order to get and maintain the required upper-state population.
+Therefore, you have to pump harder to get and maintain the required upper-state population.